how-to-frontend/how-to-frontend.github.io/_posts/2017-05-28-css-button-with-round-edges.md

 But what if the button should be wide but with round edges?

-If we just increase width we get this.
+If we just increase the width we get this.

 <button class="button" type="button" style="display: block; width: 250px; height: 50px; border-radius: 50%; border: none; background-color: #FF9800; color: white;">Btn</button>